tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 One possible use case I imagined for using `Mix.install` was to explore new APIs.
 As an example, I wanted to fetch the current price of Bitcoin from the [Coinbase API](https://developers.coinbase.com/).

 When creating the script, I decided to use [Mojito](https://github.com/appcues/mojito) for HTTP requests.
 Unfortunately, I ran into an issue using OTP 24 with [Mint](https://github.com/elixir-mint/mint), the underlying packages Mojito is built on.
 This issue [was resolved](https://github.com/elixir-mint/mint/pull/293) on the `main` branch, but had not yet been released.
-By leveraging the [git options](https://hexdocs.pm/mix/Mix.Tasks.Deps.html#module-git-options-git) provided by Mix, I was able to point at the `main` branch and get a working example.
+By leveraging the [git options](https://hexdocs.pm/mix/Mix.Tasks.Deps.html#module-git-options-git) provided by Mix, I was able to point at the `main` branch to use the latest code.
 Since I was _actually_ using Mojito, I was also able to leverage the `override` option to tell Mix to use my overridden version of the dependency.
 Because `Mix.Install` provides the full power of Mix dependency management, I was able to easily work around the temporary issues and create a script that solved my problem.

 ```elixir
 Mix.install(